The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

-To take a further look into the Hilbert space of the reference frame $\mathcal{H}_{R}$, let us considering an operational setup to realized the physical rulers and clocks at quantum level.
-Suppose we have certain free particles, moving in d-dimensional space $x_{a}$, $(a=0,1,2,d-1)$.
-Omitting the internal degrees of freedom of them such as spin, let $X_{\mu}(x)$, $(\mu=0,1,2,...,D-1)$ represent scalar free fields having dimension $[\mathrm{mass}]^{-1}$.
-As ordinarily described, the space $x$ can be interpreted as the coordinates according to the walls and clock of a laboratory.
-Assuming that these identical scalar free fields evolve independently in the laboratory, the resulting action is separable,
+To take a further look into the Hilbert space of the reference frame $\mathcal{H}_{R}$, let us considering an operative setup to realize the physical rulers and clocks at the quantum level.
+Suppose we have $D$ free identical scalar particles, living in a $d$-dimensional background $x_{a}$, $(a=0,1,2,...,d-1)$.
+Omitting the internal degrees of freedom of them such as spins, let $X_{\mu}(x)$, $(\mu=0,1,2,...,D-1)$ represent scalar fields of these identical particles, with dimension $[\mathrm{mass}]^{-1}$.
+As ordinarily described, the frame $x$ can be interpreted as the coordinates according to the walls and clock of a laboratory.
+Assuming that these identical scalar fields evolve independently in the laboratory, the resulting action is the summation of each particle, namely, the action is separable,

-where each action is formally identical and involves only one single field $X_{\mu}$.
-The action for each scalar free field formulated with respect to the laboratory is the standard free field action
+The action is separable means that the Hilbert space of the identical particles system is a direct product of each particles $\mathcal{H}_{R}=\otimes_{\mu}^{D}\mathcal{H}_{X_{\mu}}$, however, as is shown below, for the nontrivial interchange properties, the state of the identical particles or equivalently the spacetime reference frame is also an entangled state of each particle, instead of a simply direct product.
+For each identical particles, $S_{id}[X_{\mu}]$ is a standard free scalar field action formulated in a homogeneous and flat frame with respect to the laboratory walls and clock